Robert Forster: Jackie Brown and later work

-After Forster's death, he appeared posthumously in El Camino: A Breaking Bad Movie, reprising the character of Ed the "Disappearer" from the Breaking Bad series.
+in El Camino: A Breaking Bad Movie, reprising the character of Ed the "Disappearer" from the Breaking Bad series.
 He died on the day the movie was released.
-Four months later, Forster again appeared posthumously as Ed in one episode of the fifth season of Better Call Saul.
+According to Aaron Paul (the actor for Jesse Pinkman), they spoke on the day of his death.
+Forster had been able to see the film.
+Four months later, Forster again appeared posthumously as Ed in episode "Magic Man" of the fifth season of Better Call Saul.
 The episode ended with a dedication to "our friend Robert Forster."
-He also appeared in an episode of the rebooted Amazing Stories television series before his death; the episode was dedicated to Forster.
+He also appeared in an episode "Dynoman and The Volt" of the rebooted Amazing Stories television series before his death; the episode was dedicated to Forster.

-Personal life and death
+Personal life

-Forster was married to June (née Provenzano) from May 14, 1966, to September 20, 1975, after meeting at their alma mater, the University of Rochester.
-The marriage produced three daughters, Elizabeth (born 1967), Kathrine "Kate" (born 1969) and Maeghen (born 1972).
-He was married to Zivia Forster from 1978 to 1980.
-He also had a son, Robert III (born 1965), from a previous relationship.
+Forster was married to June Forster (née Provenzano) from 1966 to 1975.
+The couple had met at their alma mater, the University of Rochester.
+The marriage produced three daughters.
+Robert was married to Zivia Forster from 1978 to 1980.
+He also had a son from a previous relationship.
 From 2004 to the time of his death, his longtime partner was Denise Grayson.
 He was a member of the high-IQ Triple Nine Society.

+Death

-In June 2019, Forster was diagnosed with a brain tumor, and he died from the disease at his home in Los Angeles on October 11, 2019, at the age of 78.
+In June 2019, Forster was diagnosed with a brain tumor, and he died from the disease at his home in Los Angeles on October 11, 2019, at the age of 78, on the day El Camino: A Breaking Bad Movie was released, hours after watching it.